whatshap/whatshap/doc/guide.rst

 -------------------------

 With ``--tsv=FILENAME``, statistics are written in tab-separated value format to a file.
+If you use `MultiQC <https://multiqc.info/docs/#whatshap>`_, the file is automatically found and parsed and the key statistics are included in its generated report.

-The following columns are written.
+The following columns are included in the TSV file.

 sample
     The name of the sample the numbers in this row refer to.